Sakura Laurel: 1994: three-year-old season

-To accomplish the Yushun dream, the owner raced him in Aoba Sho, a qualifying race for the Yushun.
-In the race, He followed the pack from the back of the pack and made a strong run from the inside of the track in the straight.
-He aimed for the favourite, Air Dublin who had made a breakaway but he failed to catch on and finished third.
-With the third place finish, Sakura Laurel earned the priority entry for the Yushun but he had to pull out at the last minute due to Fetlock inflammation on his right hind leg.
-The injury might happenned due to his treacherous consecutive races leading up to the Yushun.
+Sakura Laurel's next race would be the Aoba Sho, a qualifying race for the Derby.
+In the race, he followed the pack from the back and made a strong run from the inside of the track in the straight.
+He aimed for the favourite, Air Dublin, but he failed to catch up and finished third.
+With the third place finish, Sakura Laurel had earned priority entry for the Japanese Derby but he had to pull out at the last minute due to inflammation in the right hind fetlock, possibly caused by Sakura Laurel being made to run in several consecutive races leading up to the Derby.
 He was given a rest period during the summer to recover.

 In the autumn season, Sakura Laurel ran in the Sado Stakes at Niigata in which he finished third.
-He then ran in St. Lite Kinen in Nakayama, which is a qualifying race for Kikuka Sho.
-The result is not good enough as he finished in eighth, two seconds behind the winner.
-The owner decided to put him in lower stakes race and it worked as Sakura Laurel managed to finish second in next two race at Tokyo.
-Then, Sakura Laurel was being assigned as companion horse for Sakura Bakushin O who was competing in Mile Championship.
-In Hirasan Tokubetsu, he started from the back and broke away in the straight to win by two lengths, marking his third win in his career.
-He then returned to the Kanto region and on December 18, in the Toji Stakes (2,500 meter) on turf, he took the lead from the third corner and stretched out in the straight to win by two lengths.
-Due to this raising in form, the owner removed restriction on races category for Sakura Laurel and he moved back to the major races.
+He then ran in the St. Lite Kinen in Nakayama, a qualifying race for the Kikuka Sho, where he finished eighth.
+The owner decided to enter him in races of lower grades, where he managed to finish second in his next two races at Tokyo Racecourse.
+Sakura Laurel was then assigned as a companion horse for Sakura Bakushin O who was competing in the Mile Championship.
+In the Hirasan Tokubetsu, he started from the back and broke away in the straight to win by two lengths, marking his third win in his career.
+He then returned to the Kanto region in the Toji Stakes, where he took the lead from the third corner and won by two lengths.
+Due to his good performance, the owner decided to re-enter Sakura Laurel into major races.